rikie457/MadnessPool/doc/library-documentation.md

 ### Overview

 The state of a game is represented by a `GameModel` object, that contains a list of objects extending `Entity`.
 Each `Entity` represents a visible entity or actor in the game.
 It can handle events like a time tick passing or user input.
-Also, it can output a visual representation of itself to a `DrawView`
+Also, it can output a visual representation of itself to a `GameView`

-A `DrawView` is an Android custom view.
-It collaborates with `GameModel` (and its `Entity`s) to render the graphical representation of the game state. `DrawView`s offer methods for easily drawing scaled, rotated and semi-transparent bitmaps, and makes it easy to work in a resolution independent way.
+A `GameView` is an Android custom view.
+It collaborates with `GameModel` (and its `Entity`s) to render the graphical representation of the game state. `GameView`s offer methods for easily drawing scaled, rotated and semi-transparent bitmaps, and makes it easy to work in a resolution independent way.

 It's also possible to manually reflect the `GameModel` state through regular Android Views (such as `TextView`s and `CheckBox`es).
-If you're planning to do this exclusively (and thus not use the `DrawView`) this library probably won't be of much use.
+If you're planning to do this exclusively (and thus not use the `GameView`) this library probably won't be of much use.

 ### Class diagram